gmoutsin/Compromise/README.md

 The method `fancyPlay` should be used when at least one of the players is an instance of the class `HumanPlayer`.
 This method uses `curses` and I have tried it on linux and on Bash terminal on Windows 10.
 I'm not sure if it can be made to run natively in Windows and I hope it runs on macOS.
 The proper way to call this method is by wrapping it in `curses.wrapper`, see the script.
 Unless the script is modified, it will start a simple game with the first player being `HumanPlayer` and the second being `SmartGreedyPlayer`.

-## Who has the rights for this game?

-#### Short answer

-I don't know.

-#### Longer answer
+## Licence

-This game is a modified version of a board game that a student created as an assignment for a board game design module at Warwick University.
-As such I do not know who has exactly what rights for this game.
-I am in the process of figuring this out, as well as finding the name of the student in order to give them credit.
-Until then assume that all rights are reserved.

-The code was written solely by me and is shared under the GPL v3.0 license.
+This game is based on a board game which was created by Thomas James.
+Thomas, then a student at Warwick University, created the game as an assignment for a board game design module.
+The game rules are shared under the CC BY-NC-SA licence.
+The code is shared under the GPL v3.0 license.